JackalJoe/USB-Docs/(3) Ultraseedbox Applications/Jellyfin.md

 * Choose the Content-type.
 Here, we will be using TV Shows
   * Set a name that you want.
     * It'll default to TV Shows and we will be leaving the default in this guide
-* The default folder for TV Shows on your UltraSeedbox server is `homexx/username/media/TV`
+* The default folder for TV Shows on your Ultra.cc server is `homexx/username/media/TV`
 * The rest of the settings are optional.
 You may wish to change some dependent on your personal preferences however they are not necessary and therefore will not be covered in this guide.

 * Once this is done, select the Ok button.